matthewcosgrove/gcp-concourse-init/README.md

 NOTE: Given the limit on the free tier of 8 cpu the VMs in these scripts are being limited to 1 cpu (this is the only change from the recommended config from the Concourse GCP cpi set up docs)

+For a new GCP project, new ssh keys will be required.
+You will be prompted accordingly

 `./jumpbox/bosh-set-up-scripts.sh`